cgm42/WorkLand/README.md

 ## About

 WorkLand is an interactive workspace designed to make tech teams function better.
-Team members can gather in WorkLand, interact with each other and have access to a myriad of project management tools.
-It also features built in learning and recreational activities.
+Team members can gather in WorkLand, manage projects, prioritize tasks and get work done.
+WorkLand also features a break room, furnished with a guitar, a piano and an aracde machine.

 ## Features

-To be finalized.

-Sneak Preview

 ![workspace-halloween](./docs/workspace-preview.gif)